readikus/early-saas-handbook/docs/intro.md

 * The vision - if this is weak and not what a big enough audience want, it will likely fail.
 * The founders - if they lack certain skills or attributes, the product will likely fail.
+* The user – if you're building based on assumptions rather than real user behaviour, the product will likely fail.
 * The team - if these are bad, the product will likely fail.

 Next up, have a look at the [Startup Sanity Check](./startup-audit), and try to be as rational as possible.
 Working at an early stage startup is exciting, but don't waste your time with what is clearly a terrible idea.